What is dacarbazine?

 Usual Adult Dose for Malignant Melanoma:

-2 to 4.5 mg/kg IV once a day for 10 days, repeated every 4 weeks or 250 mg/m² IV once a day for 5 days, repeated every 3 weeks.
+2 to 4.5 mg/kg IV once a day for 10 days; repeat every 4 weeks

 Usual Adult Dose for Hodgkin's Disease:

-150 mg/m² IV once a day for 5 days, repeated every 4 weeks or 375 mg/m² IV once, repeated every 15 days in combination therapy.
+150 mg/m2 IV once a day for 5 days in combination therapy; repeat every 4 weeks

 What other drugs will affect dacarbazine?

-Other drugs may interact with dacarbazine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect dacarbazine, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.